aartisr/heimdall-electra/README.md

 ---

-## Evidence Promotion Rules
+## Let Evidence, Not Enthusiasm, Advance a Claim

-A result advances through evidence classes only via new evidence, independent review, and an explicit limitation statement.
-A score, visualization, or benchmark alone never promotes a claim.
+A result advances through evidence classes only through new evidence, independent review, and an explicit limitation statement.
+A score, visualization, benchmark, or polished interface alone never promotes a claim.

 ```mermaid
 stateDiagram-v2